 - 1 tsp salt

-Add the fruit and any sugar/spices, then roll up the sides of the pastry and bake at around 175°C for around 30 minutes, or until the pastry is golden brown.
-Brush the pastry with a little soya milk before baking for a golden crisp.
+- Turn up the sides of the pastry, brush with a little soya milk, and bake at around 175°C for around 30 minutes, or until the pastry is golden brown.